-Sample-Chapter One THE FURLITES OF ARORIEL Book I On Matissia Wings
+Sample-Part of Chapter One THE FURLITES OF ARORIEL Book I On Matissia Wings

 “Get off of her, you fat vachok!”
 Murkuria shouted, her entire red-gold coat bristling with anger.
 The object of her wrath lifted his head, his pale, white-blue eyes gleaming his scorn.